 Community Employment - We prioritize Centre jobs for our parents, providing much needed income for their families and giving them a stake in this community project.

 Our vision is to be an oasis of love, empowerment and sustainability to better the lives of the people in our community, by providing an environment for families to work and learn side by side with their children.

 Social enterprise is key to creating a self-sufficient community center that does not rely solely on donations for funding.
-Through the production and sales of aloe vera skin care products from our home-grown brand Organic Savannah, we have developed a source of income that sustainably funds our programs.
+Through the production and sales of aloe vera skin care products from our home-grown brand Organic Savanna, we have developed a source of income that sustainably funds our programs.